luckboy/rsush/README.md

 These configuration files are scripts for this shell.

+## History

+This shell loads and saves the ~/.rsush_history file that is history file in interactive mode.
+This file contains command lines which were invoked in this shell.
+The history size is defined by the RSUSH_HISTSIZE variable in lines.
+If this variable isn't set, the history size is 500 lines.

 ## License

 This program is licensed under the GNU General Public License v3 or later.
 See the LICENSE file for